Dear Healthcare Provider:

 Ordering Particular Tests

-Testing profiles should only be ordered when all profile components are medically necessary, as only medically necessary components will be paid.
-Individual tests or a less inclusive profile should be ordered for a patient when all of the tests are not medically necessary.
-Aegis offers a la carte tests and tests that include a set of non-standard test profiles.
-Additional information on a la carte tests, the individual components of offered profiles, and the Medicare reimbursement paid for each component of a la carte tests and offered profiles is available upon request.
+Testing profiles should only be ordered when every component of the profile is medically necessary, as only medically necessary components will be covered.
+Individual tests or a less inclusive profile should be ordered for a patient when all of the tests in a larger test offering are not medically necessary.
+Aegis offers a la carte tests and tests that include sets of non-standard test profiles.
+Additional information on a la carte tests, the individual components of offered profiles, and the Medicare reimbursement paid for each component of a la carte tests and offered profiles may be found in the following link: http://www.aegislabs.com/fee-schedule.

 To the extent that you order a customized profile, you should note the following: